LetCompliance

 LetCompliance: one vault for booklets, certs, and dates

-Further reading: 2026 landlord compliance checklist · Right to Rent documents · Editorial policy
+Further reading: 2026 landlord compliance checklist · Right to Rent checks guide · Editorial policy

 Frequently asked questions

-Where do I download the official How to Rent booklet for England?
+Is the How to Rent booklet still required in England?

 Is How to Rent the same as the tenancy deposit Prescribed Information?

-No. How to Rent is the government’s guide for tenants.
-Prescribed Information is the specific information pack you must give about the deposit scheme and related matters within the legal timeframe.
-Both can be required for an AST in England, do not confuse the two.
+No. How to Rent was the government’s guide for tenants, now withdrawn.
+Prescribed Information is the specific information pack you must give about the deposit scheme and related matters within the legal timeframe — and unlike How to Rent it is still a live duty in England.
+Do not confuse the two.